Azure/aks-baseline-windows/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/09-ingress-config.md

-# Create the Ingress Configuration for GMSA
+# Create the ingress configuration for GMSA

 You will be creating or updating the following:
 * Azure Application Proxy